I heard your wail ricochet across the land

 Alien-clad they opened the book and said,

-“He was buried last week in a special bag, with the others.”
+“He was buried this morning in a special bag, with the others.”

 They walked you to a field not so near,